 The rest of the young footballers of Arambagh Krira Sangha are worried about the future after imposing sanctions on 20 members --14 players and 6 officials on Sunday.

-“We demand the punishments for culprits, but these were too massive for us.
-Can you say who wasn’t involved with match-fixing?
-Will they suffer heavily?
-We accept errors, we will appeal to Bangladesh Football Federation to reduce punishments,” Arambagh vice-president Azaz Mohammed Jahangir told The Daily Sun on Monday.
+“We demand the punishments for culprits, but these were too massive for us,” Arambagh Vice-President Azaz Mohammed Jahangir told The Daily Sun on Monday.

 Arambagh, which have been facing tough times since casino scandal in 2019, have formed a 34-member team in the ongoing domestic season.
 They picked up eight players from different age-level teams of the Bangladesh Football Federation.

 Defender Kazi Rahad Miah and midfielder Miraz Mollah are two among 20 guilty people.
 Rahad earlier played for U-19s and Miraz for U-17s.

 “I don’t know what I have done.
 I played only two or three matches for the team.
 I didn’t have any close relations with the club officials.
 I don’t know how my name came here.
 The parents got the news, they are depressed after hearing such a scandal.
 I don’t know what should I do next?”
 Miraz told The Daily Sun in a frustrating tone.

 A club official informed that they may likely appeal to BFF to put them in BCL without any promotion for the next 2-year instead of the first division league.
 Also, the club may request the federation to reduce the amount of cash penalty considering their present financial condition.